Fensterbank/novelai-voice-chat/README.md

         "print_ai_response": true,
         "print_transcription": true
     },
+    // set to true if you want to check and confirm the transcribed voice input before continuing "confirm_transcription": false,
     // You may want to disable timestamps, since AI can get mad, if you don't talk to them for days.
     "add_timestamps": true,
     // waiting time in ms before recording stops and transcribing starts